webrecorder/pywb/docs/manual/configuring.rst

 Exact Timestamp Redirects
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, pywb does not redirect urls to the 'canonical' respresntation of a url with the exact timestamp, eg. if requesting
+By default, pywb does not redirect urls to the 'canonical' respresntation of a url with the exact timestamp.

-``/my-coll/2017js_/http://example.com/example.js`` but the actual timestamp of the resource is ``2017010203000400``,
+For example, when requesting ``/my-coll/2017js_/http://example.com/example.js`` but the actual timestamp of the resource is ``2017010203000400``,

 there is not a redirect to ``/my-coll/2017010203000400js_/http://example.com/example.js``.
-Instead, the 'canonical' url is returned in
+Instead, this 'canonical' url is returned in

 the ``Content-Location`` value.
 This behavior is recommended for performance reasons as it avoids an extra roundtrip to the server for a redirect.